AI-News-Team/AI-News/scraper/README.md

 ``` shell
 scrapy crawl bbc
 ```
-* If you want to test your `xpatth` commands without running a spyder everytime, you can run:
+* If you want to test your `xpath` commands without running a spyder everytime, you can run:
 ``` shell
 scrapy shell "https://www.bbc.com/news"
 ```